stephenslab/mixsqp/README.md

 This command should automatically install all required packages if they are not installed already.

-Alternatively, if you have cloned the repository locally, you can install the package with the `install_local` function from devtools.
-Assuming your working directory contains the mixsqp repository, run this code to install the package:
+If you have cloned the repository locally, you can install the package with the `install_local` function from devtools.
+Assuming your working directory contains the mixsqp repository, run this code to install the
+package:

 ```R
 library(devtools)